Membership FAQ/Policy

 Can I drop off and pick up later?

 Yes – as there isn’t huge facilities to cater for all parents to stay, please feel free to drop and go.
 However please make it a habit to drive through for pick up or park your car and walk inside to pick up your children at the conclusion of their lesson.
-We will not allow children who are under 10 years, to go out to the street without an older sibling or parent.
+We will not allow children who are under 10 years, to go out to out without an older sibling or parent.

 How much does it cost?